top of page

 • 1 min read

-To think we share city sidewalk,
+To think we shared city sidewalk

-Sitting on rocks in Central Park,
+We sat on rocks in Central Park

-Where children draw with colored chalk,
+Where children draw with colored chalk

-So excited to make their mark.
+So excited to make a mark.

 What better way to spend the day?

-You came here fifty years ago,
+You came here fifty years ago

-On this lazy kind of Sunday,
+On a lazy kind of Sunday

-Watching the people come and go,
+Watching the people come and go

-A bag of chestnuts in your lap,
+A bag of chestnuts on your lap

 You asked where you could find a map.

-The sense you had of being free,
+The sense you had of being free

-Was stronger than the need to write,
+Was stronger than the need to write

-The atmosphere inspired you,
+The atmosphere inspired you

 And you could stay up late that night.

-Now roller skates are breezing through,
+Now roller skates are breezing through

-And pigeons pecking near a bench,
+And pigeons pecking near a bench

-A little further down, the stench,
+A little further down the stench

-A homeless person clothed in rags,
+A homeless man covered in rags

-Begging a dollar for some food,
+Begging a dollar for some food

-A cart piled up with garbage bags.
+His cart piled high with garbage bags.

-He cried to show his gratitude,
+He cried to show his gratitude

 When you put five into his hand.

-And then we hear the tinkling,
+And then you heard the tinkling

-Tin drums, of a marimba band,
+Tin drums of a marimba band,

-Freeing our minds of everything.
+Freeing your mind of everything.

 Recent Posts